Behind wall of police, Serbia hosts first gay Pride since 2010

 Hundreds of people took part, waving rainbow flags and blowing whistles as a police helicopter flew low over the city.

 "I feel phenomenal.
-Our efforts of the past three years have borne fruit," said Pride organiser Boban Stojanovic.
+Our efforts of the past three years have borne fruit," said Pride organizer Boban Stojanovic.

-Asked about the scale of the police operation, co-organiser Goran Miletic told Reuters: "This is the Serbian version of the right to free assembly and speech."
+Asked about the scale of the police operation, co-organizer Goran Miletic told Reuters: "This is the Serbian version of the right to free assembly and speech."

-Homophobia is widespread in Serbia and other conservative societies in the Balkans; the head of the Serbian Orthodox Church last week compared homosexuality to paedophilia and incest.
+Homophobia is widespread in Serbia and other conservative societies in the Balkans; the head of the Serbian Orthodox Church last week compared homosexuality to pedophilia and incest.

 Prime Minister Aleksandar Vucic, a former ultranationalist who has rebranded himself as a pro-Western reformer, said on Thursday he had "no intention" of joining the march, but several of his ministers and the mayor of Belgrade turned out.